programmer-blog/restful-services-in-codeigniter/readme.rst

 In Postman, you can test all the HTTP methods.

 ************
-To read a detailed tutorial please visit
+To read a detailed tutorial.
 ************
 `http://programmerblog.net/create-restful-web-services-in-codeigniter`